 Our nomination and corporate governance committee and our Board of Directors have undertaken a review of the independence of the directors using the current standards for "independence" established by Nasdaq and considered whether any director has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out the responsibilities of a director.
 As a result of this review, our Board of Directors determined that Mses.
-Balla, Lalleman and Picard, and Messrs. de Pesquidoux, Mesrobian and Warner, who currently serve on our Board of Directors, and Mr. van der Kooi, a nominee, are "independent directors" as that term is defined under the applicable rules and regulations of the SEC and Nasdaq.
+Balla, Lalleman and Picard, and Messrs. de Pesquidoux, Mesrobian and van der Kooi, who currently serve on our Board of Directors, and Mr. Teunissen, who has been nominated to the Board of Directors, are "independent directors" as that term is defined under the applicable rules and regulations of the SEC and Nasdaq.
+Our Board of Directors determined that Mr. Warner, who is not standing for re-election at the Annual General Meeting, also qualified as independent.
 In making these determinations, our Board of Directors considered the relationships that each non-employee director has with us and all other facts and circumstances our Board of Directors deemed relevant in determining the director's independence, including the number of Ordinary Shares beneficially owned by the director and his or her affiliated entities, if any.
 For more information, see "Certain Relationships and Related Transactions-Other Relationships."